 Key-hole Shaft

-Another known cavity is the Shaft D, in the Giza Sphinx enclosure but not connected with the Sphinx itself.
+Another known cavity is the so-called key-hole-shaft, in the Giza Sphinx enclosure but not connected with the Sphinx itself.
 The so-called Key-hole Shaft is in the floor of the enclosure under the north ledge of the wall, just opposite the north hind paw.
 The passage measures about 4.5 feet by 3.5 feet and is just over 6 feet deep.
 A large piece of basalt, with one side finished smooth, was found inside the shaft.
 It is likely that the passage was meant to be a tomb but was never completed.

 Hall of Records